Comparing the dynamics of diagonal and general Bianchi IX spacetime: The nondiagonal case

 Turning the above dynamics into Hamiltonian dynamics, one can examine qualitatively the mathematical structure of the corresponding physical phase space by using the dynamical systems method (DSM).
 It has been found that the {\it critical} points of the system have the following properties: (i) define a three-dimensional { continuous} subspace of $\bar{\dR}^6$ defined by the relation $a \gg b \gg c > 0$, with $a \rightarrow 0$ (see, Eq.
 (38) of \cite{Czuchry:2012ad} for more details), and (ii) are of the { nonhyperbolic} type.

 The property (i) was already found long time ago \cite{BKL2} without using the DSM.
 The characteristic (ii) has been identified recently \cite{Czuchry:2012ad}.
 The latter property means that getting insight into the structure of the space of orbits near such critical set requires further examination of the exact { nonlinear} dynamics.
-The information obtained from { linearization} of the dynamics cannot be conclusive (see, e.g., \cite{Wiggins}).
+So the results obtained from {inearization} of the dynamics cannot be conclusive (see, e.g., \cite{Wiggins}).